 - A client

 Each component has a certain version that is compatible with ALM.
 For system requirements, please refer to this page: ALM System Requirements

-Why is ALM/QC used?
+Why is ALM/QC Used?

-ALM helps make project management, from requirements to deployment easier.
+ALM helps to make project management, from requirements to deployment easier.
 It increases predictability and creates a framework to manage projects from a central repository.

 - Define and maintain requirements and tests.